 You might experience throttling if you exceed double your previous traffic peak within 30 minutes.
-It's a best practice to spread your traffic growth over at least 30 minutes before reaching more than 100,000 reads per second.
+It's a best practice to spread your traffic growth over at least 30 minutes before exceeding double your previous traffic peak.
 Use the ConsumedReadCapacityUnits metric in Amazon CloudWatch to monitor traffic to the table.
 For more information, see DynamoDB metrics and dimensions.

 For new on-demand tables, you can immediately drive up to 4,000 write request units or 12,000 read request units, or any linear combination of the two.
 For an existing table that you switched to on-demand capacity mode, the previous peak is half the previous provisioned throughput for the table—or the settings for a newly created table with on-demand capacity mode, whichever is higher.
 For more information, see Initial throughput for on-demand capacity mode.